Gecko736/Swift-And-Kotlin-Extensions/README.md

 # SwiftExtensions
-This is a bunch of code that I copy & paste into most iOS projects.
+This is a bunch of code that I copy & paste into most of my iOS and Android projects.